For most people looking to buy a motor for their inflatable boats, 55lb thrust trolling motors are an ideal pick.

 - not restricted to 8 speeds, rather an analog speed handle for dialing in your exact speed

 The Endura Max is all about extending your time on the water.
 The company’s “Digital Maximizer” technology, which promises longer battery life by delivering the precise amount of power you need.
 They promise up to 5x more battery life, but that is way overshooting it.

 I have used this motor, it did get more time on the water, but not 5x.
-I would say that I got approximately 20% more out of a charge.
+Here is a detailed post about how the digital maximizer works, and what you can expect.